Zoom Presentations Require More Rehearsals

 “Watching myself on tape changed my presentation style dramatically.
 It was amazing.”

-You’ll become a better, more powerful speaker fast when your training includes video taping every exercise.
+You’ll become a better, more powerful speaker fast when your training includes videotaping every exercise, and using the Zoom record system.

 Training.
 Rehearsal.
 Same thing.
 Everyone needs to rehearse.
 And, everyone hates rehearsing.
 But, you got to.
 If you are presenting with others, they should also be at the rehearsal.
 Pay particular attention to how each person opens and closes their segment and how each person hands over to the next person.
 If possible, rehearse without notes so you get to know the material and not memorize the script.